Generic name: buprenorphine and naloxone (oral/sublingual) [ BUE-pre-NOR-feen-and-nal-OX-one ]

 Before taking this medicine

 You should not use Suboxone if you are allergic to buprenorphine or naloxone (Narcan).

-To make sure this medicine is safe for you, tell your doctor if you have:
+To make sure Suboxone is safe for you, tell your doctor if you have ever had:

 enlarged prostate, urination problems;